 YELLOW LEVEL 1 Enhancing Freestyle & Backstroke

 The Yellow levels mark the further development of basic swimming skills.
-Here they learn to improve the freestyle and backstroke swim through extended arm balanced position, and increase the swimming distance.
-Breathing techniques are introduced at this level to enable the students to cover the distance.An introduction of the basic skills for diving is also covered in this level.
+Here they learn to improve freestyle and backstroke.
+Breathing techniques are introduced along with additional water safety activities.

 enhancing freestyle & backstroke ► introducing breathing techniquesYELLOW LEVEL 2 Introducing Breaststroke

-At this level, students learn to perfect their hand and leg movements using specific drills while swimming.
-The initial exercises of breast stroke are also introduced and the students learn the whip, kick and glide movements.
-The diving skills are also further reinforced at this level.
+At this level, students continue to improve their freestyle, backstroke and breathing skills through more challenging drills.
+The breaststroke kick is introduced and the students learn the whip, kick and glide movements.
+Diving skills and survival skills are also further developed at this level.

 enhancing freestyle & backstroke ► introducing breast stroke ► introducing starts & turns